seinokatsuhiro/koshucode/INSTALL.md

 in a directry tree like the following.
 Files `*.cabal` are Cabal files for building software.
 Files `*.hs` are Haskell source files.
-Files `*.k` are data itself and calculation in Koshucode.
+Files `*.k` are data itself and calculation in koshucode.

 ```
 / koshucode-master